Countercultures and Popular Music

-- Contents: Preface: dissent within dissent, Jedediah Sklower; Introduction: Counter cultures and popular music, Sheila Whiteley; Reappraising ‘counterculture’, Andy Bennett.
-Section I Theorising Countercultures: Break on through; the counterculture and the climax of American modernism, Ryan Moore; The banality of degradation: Andy Warhol, the Velvet Underground and the trash aesthetic, Simon Warner; Were British subcultures the beginnings of multitude, Charles Mueller.
-Section II Utopias, Dystopias and the Apocalyptic: The rock counterculture from modernist Utopianism to the development of an alternative music scene, Christophe Den Tandt; ‘Helter skelter’ and 60s revisionism, Gerald Carlin and Mark Jones; Apocalyptic music and countercultural Christian influences, Shawn David Young; Nobody’s army: contradictory cultural rhetoric in Woodstock and Gimme Shelter, Gina Arnold.
-Section III Sonic Anarchy and Freaks: The long freak out: unfinished music and countercultural madness in avant-garde rock of the 1960s and 1970s, Jay Keister; The Grateful Dead and Friedrich Nietzsche: transformation in music and consciousness, Stanley J. Spector; Scream from the heart: Yoko Ono’s rock and roll revolution, Shelina Brown; From countercultures to suburban cultures: Frank Zappa after 1968, Benjamin Halligan.
-Section IV Countercultural Scenes - music and Place: Countercultural space does not persist: Christiana and the role of music, Thorbjörg Daphne Hall; A border-crossing soundscape of pop: the auditory traces of subcultural practices in 1960s Berlin, Heiner Stahl; Music and countercultures of Italy: the Neapolitan scene, Giovanni Vacca; Bibliography; Discography; Filmography; Index.
+- Contents: Preface: dissent within dissent, Jedediah Sklower; Introduction: Countercultures and popular music, Sheila Whiteley; Reappraising ‘counterculture’, Andy Bennett.
+Part I Theorising Countercultures: Break on through: the counterculture and the climax of American modernism, Ryan Moore; The banality of degradation: Andy Warhol, the Velvet Underground and the trash aesthetic, Simon Warner; Were British subcultures the beginnings of multitude?, Charles Mueller.
+Part II Utopias, Dystopias and the Apocalyptic: The rock counterculture from modernist Utopianism to the development of an alternative music scene, Christophe Den Tandt; ‘Helter skelter’ and Sixties revisionism, Gerald Carlin and Mark Jones; Apocalyptic music: reflections on countercultural Christian influence, Shawn David Young; Nobody’s army: contradictory cultural rhetoric in Woodstock and Gimme Shelter, Gina Arnold.
+Part III Sonic Anarchy and Freaks: The long freak out: unfinished music and countercultural madness in avant-garde rock of the 1960s and 1970s, Jay Keister; The Grateful Dead and Friedrich Nietzsche: transformation in music and consciousness, Stanley J. Spector; Scream from the heart: Yoko Ono’s rock and roll revolution, Shelina Brown; From countercultures to suburban cultures: Frank Zappa after 1968, Benjamin Halligan.
+Part IV Countercultural Scenes - Music and Place: Countercultural space does not persist: Christiania and the role of music, Thorbjörg Daphne Hall; A border-crossing soundscape of pop: the auditory traces of subcultural practices in 1960s Berlin, Heiner Stahl; Music and countercultures in Italy: the Neapolitan scene, Giovanni Vacca.
+Bibliography; Discography; Filmography; Index.